digitalillusion/gatsby-plugin-silverghost/examples/tree/README.md

       )
     }

->  Since accumulate works at first level, not on a hyerarchy, the children cannot be nested in an identifying property (say: "children") but they need to stay along with the node properties (like label, icon, etc.)
+>  Since accumulate works at first level, not on a hierarchy, the children cannot be nested in an identifying property (say: "children") but they need to stay along with the node properties (like label, icon, etc.)

 **View**

-The view is mainly compose with two fragments: the layout, which wraps the home page.
-In the layout we find the handling of the session
+The view is a composition two fragments: the home page and the layout, which wraps the home page.
+In the layout we find the handling of the session:

     export default function Layout({ children }) {
       const store = useStore()